Available Monday-Friday from 9am-7pm

-It’s important to understand energy prices, how they work, who sets them, why they change and what we can do about them.
+It’s important to understand electricity prices, how they work, who sets them, why they change and what we can do about them.
+Why?
+Because it could save you money!
 This guide aims to cover all the major questions you might have about energy prices.
 It will help you to understand why you pay what you do for electricity and give you the power to make a change and get a better deal.
-Read this guide to find everything you need to know about energy prices.
+Read this guide to find everything you need to know about electricity prices.

 We all need electricity to power our homes.
 For some people it’s possible to generate their own power, using solar, wind energy or hydroelectricity.
 This is something that more and more of us will be doing in the future.
 But in the meantime, we mostly rely on energy providers to supply our homes with electricity.

 Not feeling your current plan?
 Let us help!
 Our experts at Switch Plan are here to help you switch energy suppliers and get the best deal possible.
 All you have to do is give them a call at the number at the top of the screen!

 There are dozens of energy providers in the UK, all with tariffs to suit different needs and usage amounts.
 Understanding how electricity prices work will give you the ability to better compare energy prices and find a deal that means you’re paying less for your energy.
 Keep reading to find out more.

 Each energy supplier sets their own rate for electricity.
 This is usually in the form of how much they charge for a standing rate – which is the amount you pay each day to maintain your connection and receive electricity – and a unit rate per kWh of electricity used.
 According to the Energy Savings Trust, most suppliers charge around 20 per day for the standing charge.
 However, this could be anywhere between 5p and 60p.

 The average price of a kWh unit in the UK is around 14.37p.
 But this could be more or less depending on your provider.